Stephen Sanford (polo player): Country sports

 Beyond polo, he also went to horse races and fox hunts.
 He took up fox hunting while he was a student at Cambridge.
 In 1923, his horse Sergeant Murphy won the Grand National in Liverpool, becoming the first American-owned horse to do so.

 Personal life

 In 1933, he married actress Mary Duncan (1895–1993).
 They were introduced by actress Marion Davies at a polo match.
 He also had an affair with Edwina Mountbatten, Countess Mountbatten of Burma (1901–1960).

 His primary residence was the Los Incas mansion in Palm Beach, Florida, where he lived with his wife, who became a philanthropist.
 They entertained Saud of Saudi Arabia (1902–1969), among many distinguished guests.
-He suffered a stroke in 1965, and became confined home in a wheelchair until his death in 1977.
+He suffered a stroke in 1965 and became confined home in a wheelchair until his death in 1977, aged 78.
 He was buried in the Green Hill Cemetery in Amsterdam, New York.

 Legacy

 The character Ned Seton played by Lew Ayres in Holiday (dir.
 George Cukor, 1938) was loosely based on him.
 He was posthumously inducted into the Museum of Polo and Hall of Fame in 2015.